 According to the US Sustainable Finance forum, there is currently $843bn invested today across all asset classes where gender diversity considerations play some role in the investment analysis process.
 With much of the conference focusing on impact investing in the private markets, the amount of capital here still remains far smaller – around $2.2bn.

-To me, this highlighted the great potential for investors in the public markets, armed with innovative product types and more nuanced analytical tools, to drive improved gender diversity, not only to create positive social change, but also to make better investments for our clients.
+To us, this highlighted the great potential for investors in the public markets, armed with innovative product types and more nuanced analytical tools, to drive improved gender diversity, not only to create positive social change, but also to make better investments for our clients.

 This is a financial promotion.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those countries or sectors.
 Please note that holdings and positioning are subject to change without notice.